List of El Chavo del Ocho characters: Ñoño

-Pronounced NYO-NYO, as in yo-yo, Señor Barriga's son, he is as fat as his father, and thus is always the butt of the classroom's fat jokes. Ñoño was another classmate, but often appeared around the neighborhood if any scenes needed an extra kid.
+Pronounced NYO-NYO, as in yo-yo, Señor Barriga's son, he is as obese as his father, and thus is always the butt of the classroom's fat jokes. Ñoño was another classmate, but often appeared around the neighborhood if any scenes needed an extra kid.
 He is well-studied and good-hearted, but like most of the other kids, naïve to say the very least, so he is often taken advantage of.
-He also substituted for Quico in the later years. Ñoño usually gets teased by his peers due to his weight.
+He also substituted for Quico in the later years.

 A hard joke on him over his weight was one where Quico and Chilindrina have several balloons and Chavo, hidden in his barrel, burst the balloons first to make his friends angry at each other and then to make them cry.
 When Ñoño arrives, with balloons too, Chavo confuses him with a balloon and burst his belly making Ñoño to "burst" leaving only his clothes visible.

 In the English dub for the animated series, as well as in the official English subtitles for the Netflix print of the original, he is renamed as Junior and is voiced by Yuri Lowenthal.
 In Brazil, his name was changed to Nhonho, a phonetic transcription of Ñoño for Portuguese.

+He partially fills in for Chilindrina in the animated series, as Chilindrina never appears or is mentioned in the series.